mfoll/BayeScan/README.md

 BayeScan and its improvements have been described successively in:

--  Foll, M and OE Gaggiotti (2008) A genome scan method to identify selected loci appropriate for both dominant and codominant markers: A Bayesian perspective. *Genetics* 180: 977-993
+-  Foll, M and OE Gaggiotti (2008) A genome scan method to identify selected loci appropriate for both dominant and codominant markers: A Bayesian perspective. [*Genetics* 180: 977-993](http://www.genetics.org/content/180/2/977)
--  Foll M, Fischer MC, Heckel G and L Excoffier (2010) Estimating population structure from AFLP amplification intensity. *Molecular Ecology* 19: 4638-4647
+-  Foll M, Fischer MC, Heckel G and L Excoffier (2010) Estimating population structure from AFLP amplification intensity. [*Molecular Ecology* 19: 4638-4647](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-294X.2010.04820.x/abstract;jsessionid=8FBAAFE46C090B0325483A8F455D299E.f03t02)
--  Fischer MC, Foll M, Excoffier L and G Heckel (2011) Enhanced AFLP genome scans detect local adaptation in high-altitude populations of a small rodent (*Microtus arvalis*). *Molecular Ecology* 20: 1450--1462
+-  Fischer MC, Foll M, Excoffier L and G Heckel (2011) Enhanced AFLP genome scans detect local adaptation in high-altitude populations of a small rodent (*Microtus arvalis*). [*Molecular Ecology* 20: 1450-1462](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-294X.2011.05015.x/abstract)

 ## 2. BayeScan usage

 BayeScan is command line based open source software, published under the GNU General Public License as published by the Free Software Foundation (see http://www.gnu.org/licenses/).
 BayeScan is coded using standard C++ and can be easily compiled under any system having a C++ compiler available using the `Makefile` provided along with the source code (just typing `make` in a terminal in the source folder should create the executable file).
-We provide executable ready to be used under Windows, MacOS (intel), Linux 32bits and 64 bits.
+We provide executable ready to be used under Windows, MacOS (intel), Linux 32 bits and 64 bits.
 Since version 2.1, the command line version of BayeScan has been optimized to work on multicore processors.
 In practice this means that it will be much faster than previous versions as most machines now have at least 4 cores.
 By default BayeScan will detect the number of cores available on your machine and use them all (this number is written on the console at the beginning of the calculation).
 As this can make your computer difficult to use for other tasks at the same time, you can also force BayeScan to use the number n you want using the `-threads n` option.

 We also provide a Graphical User Interface (GUI) version based on the exact same code as the command line version, but only for Windows systems. **This version does not support multicore computing and will be much slower than the command line version on a multicore machine (basically any recent machine).**